samuelthomas2774/nxapi-znca-api/docs/api-auth.md

 If the client is attempting to refresh a token using the `refresh_token` grant and receives an `invalid_grant` error it should attempt to obtain a new token using it's client credentials.
 If the client receives an `invalid_grant` error in any other case it should not retry.

-The token endpoint supports `urn:ietf:params:oauth:client-assertion-type:jwt-bearer` assertions.
-This must be configured in nxapi-auth.

 - [RFC 6749: The OAuth 2.0 Authorization Framework](https://datatracker.ietf.org/doc/html/rfc6749)
     - [Client Credentials Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4)
     - [Issuing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-5)
     - [Refreshing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-6)
 - [RFC 7521: Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants](https://datatracker.ietf.org/doc/html/rfc7521)
     - [Using Assertions for Client Authentication](https://datatracker.ietf.org/doc/html/rfc7521#section-4.2)

+#### Client assertions

+The token endpoint supports `urn:ietf:params:oauth:client-assertion-type:jwt-bearer` assertions.
+This must be configured in nxapi-auth.

+JWTs must have these claims:

+- `aud`, exactly or an array including `https://nxapi-auth.fancy.org.uk`
+- `typ`, exactly `client_assertion`
+- `exp`, and not be expired

+JWTs must also:

+- Have a `jku` value in the token header, matching a JSON Web Key Set URI configured in nxapi-auth
+- Have a `kid` value in the token header
+- Have a `alg` value in the token header of `RS256`

 ### Token authentication